bfocom/netkeystore/README.md

 $ java -jar ../dist/netkeystore-1.0.jar --config server-sample.yaml
 ```

+Alterantively double-click the `netkeystore` Jar for a simple GUI: the key icon in the system tray will load configurations
+and start/stop the server.

-And to list keys with "keystore" and sign a Jar with `jarsigner`
+Client use requires no configuration.
+To list keys with "keystore" and sign a Jar with `jarsigner`
 ```shell
 $ keytool -J-cp -Jnetkeystore-1.0.jar -providerClass com.bfo.netkeystore.NetProvider \
     -keystore NONE -storetype NetKeyStore -list